 Recognizing the critical need for an immediate and consistent federal response to reports of missing persons in Indian country, DOI's BIA Office of Justice Services, with assistance from the Department of Justice established missing persons protocols for Indians in Indian country in February 2021 as part of the Operation Lady Justice task force, according to BIA officials.
 Prior to this, the agencies' investigative response was guided by separate missing persons policies and procedures.
 The new missing persons protocols offer more detailed guidance for Indian country investigations and create more consistency between the Federal Bureau of Investigation and the Bureau of Indian Affairs in how they approach these investigations.
-These protocols also provide guidance for tribal police in responding to missing persons cases.
+These protocols also provide guidance for tribal police in responding to missing persons tribal law enforcement procedures for missing persons investigations include taking the initial missing persons report, entering information into the appropriate databases, and following up on investigative leads.
+According to BIA Office of Justice Services' protocols for cases involving a missing Indian woman inside Indian country, 75 BIA or tribal police officers should accept a missing persons report from a family member or friend at any time, regardless of whether the woman has only been missing for a short time.